- This event has passed.

 Number of students: 1 class (maximum 30)

 Cost per student: $10

 AVAILABILITY & BOOKINGS

-For more information on the workshop, please contact email@example.com.
+We’re currently not taking bookings for Shadow Play.
+For more information on Shadow Play, please contact email@example.com.

 Led by a master puppet maker